riyajtamboli/Project2/README.md

-this is created for learnig git and github
+this is created for learning git and github